mcdemarco/cardpen/doc/examples.md

 Xendo is an example of cards using the **Rowsets** functionality (in sets of 3), where you can use more than one line from your "card" list on each card, as well as the `{{@index}}` tag to add a different bullet-type image next to each line.
 The example uses the **cycle** setting for **Rowsets** in order to get three rules of increasing difficulty onto the cards.
 The **random** setting for **Rowsets** would have made the difficulty unpredictable, while the **bunch** setting would have grouped rules of similar difficulty on each card.

-There's also a separate, simple Xendo card back example.
+There's also a separate, simple Xendo card back example (which uses an empty cardlist).

 ![Xendo Cards](../images/XendoCards.png)